 Click a session topic for a description of that session.

-Rick Borup is owner and president of Information Technology Associates, a professional software development, computer services, and information systems consulting firm he founded in 1993.
+Rick Borup is owner and president of Information Technology Associates LLC, a professional software design, development, and consulting firm he founded in 1993.
 Rick earned BS and MBA degrees from the University of Illinois and spent several years developing software applications for mainframe computers before turning to PC database development tools in the late 1980s.
 He began working with FoxPro in 1991, and has worked full time in FoxPro and Visual FoxPro since 1993.
 He is a co-author of the books Deploying Visual FoxPro Solutions and Visual FoxPro Best Practices For The Next Ten Years.
-He has written articles for FoxTalk and FoxPro Advisor, and is a frequent speaker at Visual FoxPro conferences and user groups.
+He has written articles for FoxTalk, FoxPro Advisor, and FoxRockX, and is a frequent speaker at Visual FoxPro conferences and user groups.
 Rick is a Microsoft Certified Solution Developer (MCSD) and a Microsoft Certified Professional (MCP) in Visual FoxPro.

 Tamar E. Granor, Ph.D., is the owner of Tomorrow's Solutions, LLC.
-She has developed and enhanced numerous Visual FoxPro applications for businesses and other organizations.
+She has developed and enhanced numerous applications for businesses and other organizations.

 Tamar served as Editor of FoxPro Advisor magazine from 1994 to 2000 and was Technical Editor from 2000 to 2008.
 She served as co-author of the popular Advisor Answers column from 1993 to 2008.
-She has also written for FoxTalk and CoDe; she currently writes for FoxRockX.
+She has also written for FoxTalk, CoDe, and FoxRockX.

 Tamar is one of the organizers of the annual Southwest Fox conference and founder of the Philadelphia Visual FoxPro User Group.
 In 2007, she received the Visual FoxPro Community Lifetime Achievement Award.
 She received Microsoft Support's Most Valuable Professional award annually from the program's inception in 1993 through 2010.
 Tamar speaks frequently about Visual FoxPro at conferences and user groups in North America and Europe.